◊◊◊◊

 1 teaspoon rosemary (dried) or 1 tablespoon fresh chopped

-1/3 cup fat free Italian dressing
+1/3 cup Italian dressing (with no added sugars, no HFCS)

 Heat oil in skillet.
 Brown chicken breasts in hot oil.
 Remove and drain.
 Place carrots, celery, and beans in stoneware crock pot.
-Add chicken breasts.
+Top with chicken breasts.
 Combine salt, pepper, rosemary, and Italian dressing, and pour over ingredients in stoneware.
 Stir slightly to combine.
 Cover; cook on low 8 to 9 hours or on high 4 to 5 hours.

 Easy Italian Vegetable Soup